KemiYusuf/KY-LITA_CLASS_PROJECT/README.md

 This is where i documented the process of analyzing the provided unclean data for my final project with the Incubator Hub, using analytic tools like Microsoft Excel, SQL and Microsoft Power BI.

 ### DATA SOURCES
-The data analysed was from gotten a project called the Capstone Project  That is, the Capstone Project is the source data.
+The data analysed was from gotten a file called the Capstone Project.
+The project consists of two source datasets; sales data and customer data.

 ### ANALYTIC TOOLS USED
 - Microsoft Excel [Download Here](https://www.microsoft.com) was used to: